StefanoBelli/x86_64-asm-tgbot/README.md

 # x86_64-asm-tgbot

+## WARNING

+You will surely get into a segmentation fault, spotted into libcrypto, still don't know HOW and WHY is this possible (check init_ssl_ctx function, the SEGV happens right there)

-I am stopping this for now, this is a very wasting-time project!
+I am stopping this for now, this is a very time-wasting project!
 As I say, feel free to fork and continue your own way

 **READ: THIS IS ABSOLUTELY COPYLEFT SOFTWARE, YOU CAN DO WHATEVER YOU WANT WITH IT.
 I WOULD APPRECIATE IF YOU MENTION/REF ME IN YOUR OWN PROJECT, BUT, THIS IS NOT NECESSARY.
 THANKSSSS <3U**